HELP WITH GENEPOP

 All: 1747 312 15 188 22 12 2296

 An unbiased estimate of the P-value of a log-likelihood (G) based exact test is performed (Goudet et al. 1996).
-The principle of this test is the same as the probability test (or Fisher exact test).
-For the probability test, the P-value is calculated as the sum of the probabilities of all tables (with the same marginal values as the observed one) with a lower or equal probability than the observed table.
-For this G-based test, the statistics defining the rejection zone (which is the probability of the observed table for the probability test) is the G value computed on the genic table derived from the genotypic one, so that the rejection zone is defined as the sum of the probabilities of all tables (with the same marginal values as the observed one) having a higher or equal G value than the observed one.
-The universe explored by the Markov chain concerns the genotypic tables having the same marginal values as the observed one, and the statistics defining the rejection zone are computed on each genic table associated with each genotypic one. ee Goudet et al. 1996 for the choice of these statistics.
+For this test, the statistic defining the rejection zone is the G value computed on the genic table derived from the genotypic one (see Goudet et al., 1996 for the choice of this statistic), so that the rejection zone is defined as the sum of the probabilities of all tables (with the same marginal genotypic values as the observed one) having a G value computed on the derived genic table higher than or equal to the observed G value.

 For sub-option 4, the test is the same but is performed automatically for all pairs of populations for all loci.

-OUTPUT.
 Results are returned via your web browser if you select the HTML option for Output Delivery.
 You can also have the results emailed to you if you choose this option (which is advisable for datafiles with 1) numerous loci or 2) numerous unique alleles for each locus or 3) increased Markov chain parameters).
 All contingency tables are saved in the output file.
-Estimates of P-values are indicated, as well as (for sub-options 1 and 3) a combination of all test results (Fisher's method), which assumes a statistical independence across loci.
+Two intractable situations are indicated: empty tables or tables with one row or one column only ('No table'), and tables for which all rows or all columns marginal sums are 1 ('No information').
+Estimates of P-values are given, as well as (for sub-options 1 and 3) a combination of all test results (Fisher's method), which assumes a statistical independence across loci.
+For sub-options 2 and 4, this combination of all tests across loci (Fisher's method) is performed for each sample pair.
+The result Highly sign.[ificant] is reported when at least one of the individual tests being combined yielded a zero P-value estimate.